-Once you get the actual space for your urban garden plotted, you are in the positon to pick the plants that you will grow.
+Once you get the actual space for your urban garden plotted, you are in the position to pick the plants that you will grow.
 The selection of plants is contingent upon the space you have available for your urban garden.
 For example, if you are like most urban gardeners, you will not have the space necessary to grow giant trees, but if you have the space for medium to small sized trees, make sure to contact Tree Service Tampa to get a selection of the best trees available in your area.

 The types of vegetables typically grown in an urban garden include tomatoes, various salad greens, garlic, mint, basil, scallions, strawberries, radishes, cilantro, and rosemary.
 Of course there are other options available to you as well.
 The items noted are set forth to give you an idea of the size and nature of plants that are nicely suited to an urban garden.